 - Lending Closet

-Two affordable child immunization clinics are offered each month at the Village Hall.
+Two affordable child immunization clinics are offered through IDPH Vaccines for Children (VFC) Program each month at the Village Hall.

 Immunizations for children 2 months to kindergarten.
 Appointments are necessary.
 All communities welcome.

 Children’s Clinic—December 2 by appointment

 (Shot records are due one week prior to appointment.)

 Immunizations for children 2 months to 18 years.
 Appointments are necessary.
 All communities welcome.